-- Amounts taken into account in determining taxable income e.g. recoupment of capital allowances; - A reduction of the proceeds e.g. the price of the disposed asset is reduced; - Output tax levied and paid to SARS by vendors.
+- Amounts included in gross income or taken into account in determining taxable income e.g. recoupment of capital allowances; - A reduction of the proceeds e.g. the price is reduced; - Output tax levied and paid to SARS by vendors.

 Time of disposal